 Geranium itself has been linked to helping with symptoms of menopausal women.

-When using it in aromatherapy, geranium essential oil stimulates the secretion of salivary estrogen.
-There is some research out there like this 2008 study, that suggests aromatherapy massage may be an effective treatment for menopausal symptoms.
+When using it in aromatherapy, Geranium essential oil stimulates the secretion of salivary estrogen.
+There is some research (like this 2008 study), that suggests aromatherapy massage may be an effective treatment for menopausal symptoms.

 Much of this research needs to be repeated and confirmed, though it seems.

-A 2017 review of studies indicated that Rose Geranium does in fact, across several studies, show wide spectrum antibacterial and antifungal properties against certain pathogens.
+In fact, a 2017 review of studies indicated that Rose Geranium across several studies, showed wide spectrum antibacterial and antifungal properties against certain pathogens.

-Rose Geranium Oil has a good reputation for skincare.
-Like mentioned earlier it can help clear dead skin cells, as a result, it may help to reduce the appearance of enlarged pores and eliminate acne-causing bacteria due to it's studied antibacterial properties.
+Rose Geranium oil has a good reputation for skincare.
+Like beforementioned, it can help clear dead skin cells.
+As a result, helping to reduce the appearance of enlarged pores and eliminate acne-causing bacteria.

 It is also useful in deodorizing, rejuvenating skin complexion, and speeding up the fading of scars, blemishes, acne, and rashes.